Photo by Tony Tran on Unsplash

 Please take your time to look at student reviews of the services the companies provide and think about which ones will support your unique learning style the most effectively.
 Note: Some of the test prep companies attend the annual Law School Fair to help connect with students who might be interested in their services.

-Aside from books, there are effective resources available for you to study the LSAT on your own through LawHub
+Also, there are effective resources available for you to study the LSAT on your own through LawHub.

 • Yes!
 LSAC offers fee waivers for their services and resources to students with financial aid.
 Learn more about the LSAC fee waiver here